Does your car have mysterious scratches and dents when you return to your parked car? Ever wonder if it’s vandalism or was it a hit and run?

 Is Parking Mode Worth the Time and Money?

 The cheapest non-parking dash camera we recommend the A118-C costs $45.
 The cheapest parking setup we recommend (Thinkware F50 + Hardwiring Cable) costs $120 with lower video quality.
 Better setups cost $300 and up.
-It costs more money to engineer and manufacture a camera that is heat resistant, energy efficient and reliable.
-You will also need to install the dash camera as well which for many individuals should be done by a professional.
+Parking mode requires a camera that is heat resistant, energy efficient and reliable which costs more money.
+You will need to install the camera as well which requires electrical knowledge that may require a professional.

 How Long Can You Record?

 There’s no simple answer.
 There are many factors influencing recording time which include your battery size, voltage drop off, temperature and the energy efficiency of your camera.
-Using a safe voltage cut-off at 12.2V (more on that later) I got 7 hours of recording time using the Vicovation OPIA2 on my 2012 Honda Fit (battery upgraded to a group size 51R).
+Using a safe voltage cut-off at 12.2V (more on that later) I got 7 hours of recording time using the Vicovation OPIA2 on my 2012 Honda Fit.

 Larger vehicles will have larger batteries which extend recording time.
 Some cameras like the Blackvue DR650GW use more power.
 Drivers looking to extend recording time should purchase a temperature safe battery like the Cellink-B